-- Students will need 3 sections in their binder for my class.
-The 3 sections need to be labeled as follows: Mav Marks, Notes, Graded Assignments.
-Notebooks should always be well organized because this will serve as their study guide for each unit.
-Students should keep all notes.
-Please DO NOT throw away notes after we complete a unit.
+- Students will need a science section in their binder for my class.
+Binders should always be well organized by unit.
+Students should keep all work.
+Please DO NOT throw away work after we complete a unit.

 - All extra individual help will be given during zero block.
 If a student misses a class, he/she may also complete make up work during zero block.